-This week we discuss the designers Return Brief; why it’s the most important part if the design process; and why the return brief is such an important design document so as to avoid an elephant in the room!
+This week we discuss the designers Return Brief; why it’s the most critical part if the design process; and why the return brief is such an important design document so as to avoid an elephant in the room!

 When you embark on a project with a designer how do you guide the process?
 How do you keep control of the process?
 How do you ensure that the designer is designing to the business case?
 As the project evolves how do you document changes to the brief?

-Usually of course, a client will provide the designers with a brief.
+Usually, of course, a client will provide the designers with a brief.
 It may be provided in written form, or it may be verbal.
-Either way it will be a set of instructions and objectives outlining what you want your designers to achieve and it will reference other relevant documents like a business plan.
+Either way it will be a set of instructions and objectives outlining what you want your designers to achieve, and it will reference other relevant documents like a business plan.

 The worst thing that can happen next is for the designers to jump into sketches and drawings….